 The main aim of this article is to present a parallel version of the MTA and to show, in Theorem~\ref{thm-main} below, that it has the following property.
 Let $f\colon \NN\to \NN$ be a \emph{subexponential function}, i.e.~such that for every $\eps>0$ it holds that $\lim_{n\to\infty} \frac{f(n)}{(1+\eps)^n} =0$.
 Consider the class $\cal C=\cal C(f)$ of graphs in which any ball of a radius $r$ contains at most $f(r)$ vertices.
 For example, we could take $f(n):=(2n+1)^2$, in which case $\cal C$ would contain all subgraphs of the infinite $2$-dimensional grid.
 Let us also fix some $c>0$ and let $\cal P=\cal P(f,c)$ be the class of colouring problems $(G,\mathbf R)$ such that $G\in \cal C$ and

-Then there exists a constant $K>0$ such that for every colouring problem $(G,\mathbf R)\in \cal P$ the expected number of random bits which the algorithm uses is at most $K$.
+Then there exists a constant $K>0$ such that for every colouring problem $(G,\mathbf R)\in \cal P$ the expected number of random bits which the algorithm uses is at most $K$ (where a \emph{bit} means an element of $b$).
 In particular, \textbf{the expected number of random bits used is independent from the number of vertices in $G$}.
 This is the crucial difference when compared to previous algorithmic versions of LLL.
 As a consequence, we obtain, in Corollary~\ref{cory-main}, a sequential \textbf{deterministic} algorithm which runs in time $O(|V(G)|)$ for colouring problems $(G,\mathbf R)$ in any class $\cal P$ of the kind we have just described.